-anna.
+anne.
 MEASLES Four (4) days from the appearance of the rash.
-MUMPS Nine (9) days from the onset of the swelling and thereafter until all swelling of the gland has disappeared. anne Tunn CHICKEN POX Six (6) days from the appearance of the rash, and when all blisters are crusted over and dry. anana Muun RUBELLA (German Measles) Seven (7) days from the appearance of the rash. anne.
-WHOOPING COUGH Twenty-one (21) days from the beginning of spasmodic coughing if not treated or 5 days after starting an antibiotic.
+111111 MUMPS Nine (9) days from the onset of the swelling and thereafter until all swelling of the gland has disappeared. anne.
+CHICKEN POX Six (6) days from the appearance of the rash, and when all blisters are crusted over and dry. anan .
+RUBELLA (German Seven (7) days from the appearance of the rash.
+Measles) anna Tunn WHOOPING COUGH Twenty-one (21) days from the beginning of spasmodic coughing if not treated or 5 days after starting an antibiotic.